NZDFI Frequently Asked Questions

 The New Zealand Dryland Forests Initiative (NZDFI) is a collaborative tree breeding and forestry research project.
 It was established in 2008 and aims to select and improve drought-tolerant eucalypt tree species that produce high-quality ground-durable hardwood products.
-The NZDFI’s vision is for New Zealand to be a world leader in breeding ground-durable eucalypts, and to be home to a valuable sustainable hardwood industry based on 100,000 ha of eucalypt forests by 2050.
+The NZDFI’s vision is for New Zealand to be a world leader in breeding ground-durable eucalypts, and to be home to a sustainable multi-regional hardwood industry based on 100,000 ha of eucalypt forests by 2050.
 See www.nzdfi.org.nz for more details.

 Form-pruning at age 1 or 2 years after planting is advised.
 This ensures the trees have one ‘leader’ (leading stem), giving them the potential to grow a single straight stem.
 Form-pruning can be done by with secateurs or loppers and is quick and easy.
 Clear-wood pruning (i.e. removing side-branches from stems to create a knot-free log) is likely to be needed only on edge trees or other trees receiving a lot of light.
 Trees within plantations generally self-prune.

 Thinning is essential if crop trees are to grow to a marketable diameter.
 A minimum of two thinning operations is likely to be needed.
 The first, around age 4-6, should reduce tree numbers by about 50%.
 This operation gives the opportunity to select the best stems for the final crop.
 Second and any further thinnings will be needed as tree crowns begin to compete with each other.
-These operations may produce material which, on easily accessible sites, has potential e.g. for fencing material or firewood.
+These operations may produce material which, on easily accessible sites, has potential e.g. for posts and poles, other fencing material or firewood.

-A key target NZ market for durable timber is posts for vineyards, kiwifruit orchards and other horticultural crops with organic/sustainable production systems.
-The durable timber is a replacement to chemically treated radiata pine posts.
+A key target NZ market for durable timber is posts and poles for vineyards, kiwifruit orchards and other horticultural crops with organic/sustainable production systems.
+The durable timber is an alternative to chemically treated (CCA-treated) radiata pine.
 Decking, flooring, joinery and electricity cross-arms are other potential end uses.
-Work is also underway to test the potential of durable eucalypts as a component of laminated veneer lumber (LVL).
-Export markets include those where the richly-coloured eucalypt timber could replace very high-value markets for (often illegally harvested) tropical hardwoods such as teak and rosewood.
+Durable eucalypt timber is much higher strength than radiata pine: work is also underway to test durable eucalypt veneer as a component of engineered wood products such as laminated veneer lumber (LVL).
+High-strength engineered wood products are in demand world-wide for new modular and high-rise building construction.

 There are a number of unknowns and risks associated with growing durable eucalypts, which are still an emerging species group in New Zealand.
 These include: